-A. Rules:
+1. Rules:

-- 1. The playing rules governing basketball shall be the rules adopted by the International Basketball Federation (FIBA), with the following modifications: - a) NCAA numbers also recognized as legal (i.e., 0-3, 20-25, 30-35, 40-45, 50-55) - b) No more than fifteen (15) team members entitled to play. - c) 10 minute half time - d) T-shirts of the same colour as the uniform may be worn (underneath the uniform) - e) No protests will be allowed - 2.
-Athletes of one gender must compete for a school team of athletes of the same gender. - 3.
-Standardized key The standard key that will be used at the ASAA level will be the trapezoid key.
-The discussion of the new FIBA floor markings that were brought forward in 2010/11 may come back to the ASAA for discussion again, but change will not be considered for at least five (5) years (2016/17 school year).
+- A. The playing rules governing Basketball shall be the rules adopted by the International Basketball Federation (FIBA), with the following modifications: - i.
+NCAA numbers also recognized as legal (i.e., 0-3, 20-25, 30-35, 40-45, 50-55) - ii.
+No more than fifteen (15) team members entitled to play. - iii.10 minute half time - iv.
+T-shirts of the same colour as the uniform may be worn (underneath the uniform) - v.
+No protests will be allowed - B. Athletes of one gender must compete for a school team of athletes of the same gender. - C. Standardized key The standard key that will be used at the ASAA level will be the trapezoid key.
+The discussion of the new FIBA floor markings that were brought forward in 2016/17 may come back to the ASAA for discussion again, but change will not be considered for at least five (5) years (2021/22 school year).

-The season of play for basketball shall be November 1 to the provincial championships on the third weekend in March.
-See SECTION V - ACTIVITIES, Item C, pages 56-59 for more information.
+The Season of Play for Basketball shall be November 1 to the Provincial Championships on the third weekend in March.
+See SECTION V-ACTIVITIES, Item 3, pages 54-57 for more information.